 Ms. Parks’ accomplishments as a Supervisor include organizing several county-wide Senior Summits to plan for the growing senior adult population.
 She has brought funding for job training programs, therapeutic services for disabled youth, increased access to services for veterans, and established a jail task force that reduced recidivism for people with mental illness.
 She has also taken a leadership role in providing transportation alternatives that have reduced congested roadways, including starting up the Kanan Shuttle, a free popular route with students and residents in Oak Park.
 Along with Thousand Oaks Councilmember, Claudia Bill-de la Peña, she is Co-Chair of the Santa Monica Mountains Bicycle Tourism Roundtable.
 She’s established several Municipal Advisory Councils to give residents a stronger voice and bring needed improvements to their communities.
 She’s also fought to protect the public from harmful pollutants and developed County guidelines that require testing water and soil near the Boeing Santa Susana Field Laboratory (aka Rocketdyne).
 As a member of the Santa Monica Mountains Conservancy, she is helping to lead an effort to provide a wildlife bridge at Liberty Canyon and to add Conejo Mountain to the Conservancy’s list for future acquisitions.
 Earlier this year, she initiated a first of its kind wildlife corridor overlay zone that is currently being processed to be added into Ventura County’s General Plan to protect major linkages for wildlife migration.

 Supervisor Parks received her Masters Degree in Urban Planning from the University of Washington and her undergraduate degree from Cal Poly San Luis Obispo.
-She has been honored with the “Environmental Hero Award, 2017” by the Sierra Club Los Padres Chapter, a 2017 Santa Monica Mountains Fund (SAMO) Honoree, “Paul Harris Fellowship Award” by the Rotary Club of Thousand Oaks Sunrise, the Las Virgenes Homeowners Federation “2012 Citizen of the Year Award,” the Carla Bard “Environmental Integrity in Public Service Award” from the Environmental Defense Center, the “Walk the Talk Award” from Heal the Bay, the “Edward L. Masry Integrity in Community Service Award,” and was the 2014 Honorary Chair of the annual National Alliance on Mental Illness (NAMI) Walk.
+She has been honored with the “2019 National Phoenix Award” for disaster recovery by the U.S. Small Business Administration, the “Justice for Victims Award” by the Ventura County District Attorney’s office, the “Environmental Hero Award, 2017” by the Sierra Club Los Padres Chapter, a 2017 Santa Monica Mountains Fund (SAMO) Honoree, “Paul Harris Fellowship Award” by the Rotary Club of Thousand Oaks Sunrise, the Las Virgenes Homeowners Federation “2012 Citizen of the Year Award,” the Carla Bard “Environmental Integrity in Public Service Award” from the Environmental Defense Center, the “Walk the Talk Award” from Heal the Bay, the “Edward L. Masry Integrity in Community Service Award,” and was the 2014 Honorary Chair of the annual National Alliance on Mental Illness (NAMI) Walk.
 Ms. Parks has been married 35 years and has four children.